shoshievass/reopenmappingproject/README.md

 Generate contact matrices with 3_gen_contact.R

 Calibrate parameters with 4_grid_search.R.
 Check reference policies in each phases specified in parameter/msa_policy_scenarios_dates.csv
-If grid search hits boundary of some of the parameters or is running slow, please revise set up in parameter/gridsearch
+If grid search hits the boundary of some parameters or is running slow, please revise set up in parameter/gridsearch

 Run SEIR to generate simulation results under different reopening policies.
 To save compartment by type by period outputs, set outputSIR<<-1 in 1_config.R